camunda/camunda-docs-manual/content/reference/bpmn20/events/conditional-events.md

 They can be used as start event of an event sub process, as intermediate event and boundary event.
 The start and boundary event can be interrupting and non interrupting.

+In the following bpmn model all supported conditional events are used.
+Conditions of conditional events are only evaluated if a variable changes on execution level, except for conditional intermediate events.
+These conditions are evaluated, if the execution arrives the event.
+Is the condition not satisfied, the condition evaluation will be repeated like on the other events.
+For more informations about variable scopes see documentation of [Process Variables]({{< relref "user-guide/process-engine/variables.md#variable-scopes-and-variable-visibility">}}).

 <div data-bpmn-diagram="../bpmn/event-conditional" ></div>

+As you can see in the example process, an intermediate conditional event is like an wait until the condition is satisfied.
+In this example, if the processor comes available (variable `processorAvailable` is set to `true`) the condition will be satisfied and the execution process to the next activity.

+In the user task, with the conditional boundary event, the execution can be interrupt if the condition, which checks whether the application was changed, is satisfied.
+For example the variable `isChanged` or `isDirty` is set to `true`, which satisfies the condition of the boundary event.

+During the hole execution of the process the application can be canceled.
+This can be done by setting the variable `cancel` to `true` on process level.
+Every time a variable is set in the variable scope of the process instance the condition of the start event will be evaluated.
+Is the variable `cancel` set to true, the condition is satisfied and the execution is interrupted by the event sub process.
+This will cancel the current processing of the application.

 ## Condition